 For many ailments, the best preventative measure is to never skip out on routine veterinarian check-ups and appointments.
 Most vets recommend a bi-annual or annual visit; however, dogs that are older or have health conditions may need to go up to four times a year.
 Luckily for you and your pet, animals suffering from early or mild gingivitis are often treated cheaply, simply, and effectively at their yearly routine check-up with a general canine dental cleaning.

 Some dog breeds are predisposed to poor dental health and hygiene, such as Poodles, and many smaller or toy breeds (Chihuahuas, Yorkshire Terriers).
 Dogs such as these may require special care.
 This could mean more visits to the vet’s office per year or perhaps an appointment with veterinarians that are specifically gifted or trained in canine oral health.

 Treatment of Dog Gingivitis

 If you failed to prevent gingivitis in your dog, do not despair yet – this condition is fairly common and often noticed in early stages, which are generally not complicated to treat (though not pleasant for the pet).
-Your first step is to visit a veterinarian for an assessment and a care plan, and to check at what stage of progression the diseases currently is.
+Your first step is to visit a veterinarian for an assessment and a care plan and to check at what stage of progression the disease currently is.
 Here's what to expect.